 Are There Any Campgrounds in Kobuk Valley National Park?

-You’ll need a permit from the park headquarters, called the Northwest Arctic Heritage Center.
-They also have tips on where and how to camp.
-As you can imagine, they strongly encourage you to use the standard “leave no trace” practices.
+Before heading out, stop by the Northwest Arctic Heritage Center and speak with a ranger for tips on where and how to camp.
+As you can imagine, they strongly encourage you to use the standard Leave No Trace principles.

 Pro Tip: Alaska has so many stunning national parks it can be hard to decide which ones to prioritize, but this is Why Katmai National Park Should Be on Your Alaska Bucket List.